Accessible Voting

 You now need to show an NC driver’s license or other “acceptable photo ID” to vote with a regular ballot.

 Visit NC State Board of Elections (NCSBE) to learn about the voter photo ID requirement in North Carolina, including acceptable photo IDs and the procedure for in-person and absentee by mail voting.
-Check out NCSBE’s video on the new voter photo ID requirement.
+Check out NCSBE’s video on the voter photo ID requirement.

 Think Your 1 Vote Doesn’t Matter?